RLewis11769/holberton-headphones/README.md

 ```

 ### 2. Open
+Choose an HTML file.
+I recommend [101-index.html](https://github.com/RLewis11769/holberton-headphones/blob/main/101-index.html)!
 Install "Live Server" or another server preview extension, run it, and navigate to the open port.

 ### 3. View
 Holberton Headphones is now ready to view.
 See below for details.

-## Structure

-### Mandatory

-#### 0. Create the header/hero piece
-- Navigation menu with hamburger icon and banner
-	- Files:
-		- 0-index.html
-		- 0-styles.css

-#### 1. Create the "What we do…" section
-- Set up reusable components for use in next task
-	- Files:
-		- 1-index.html
-		- 1-styles.css

-#### 2. Create the "Our results" section
-- Reuse components from the previous task
-	- Files:
-		- 2-index.html
-		- 2-styles.css

-#### 3. Create the contact form
-- Implement form design (no way to submit)
-	- Files:
-		- 3-index.html
-		- 3-styles.css

-#### 4. Create the footer
-- Implement footer design
-	- Files:
-		- 4-index.html
-		- 4-styles.css

-### Advanced

-#### 100. Draw pentagons in "results" section using HTML and CSS
-- Drawing using svg
-- Tasks 0-4 all include svg pentagon rather than png
-	- Files:
-		- 100-index.html
-		- 100-styles.css

-#### 101. Add fun animations to "what and "results" sections
-- Zoom on hover in "what" section
-- Rotate on hover in "results" section
-	- Files:
-		- 101-index.html
-		- 101-styles.css

 ## Project Rules

-- You won’t have a lot of instruction, so you are free to implement it the way that you want - The objective is simple: Create a fully functional web page that looks the same as the designer file.
+- You won’t have a lot of instruction, so you are free to implement it the way that you want.
+The objective is simple: Create a fully functional web page that looks the same as the designer file.
 - You are not allowed to import external CSS framework (like Bootstrap)
 - You are not allowed to use Javascript.
 - The web page must switch to the mobile version when the screen width is 480px or less.